omeka/omeka-s-enduser/docs/sites/site_pages.md

 ![Page block for Browse Preview](../sites/sitesfiles/sitepg_bpblock.png)

 ### Item Showcase
 A list of items.

 In item showcase blocks, multiple attachments build horizontally, creating rows across the page.

+![Block for item showcase with one item added](../sites/sitesfiles/sitepg_showcase.png)

-Using the drop-down menu in the block, you can set the thumbnail size for these items as large (default), medium, or square.
+Using the drop-down menu in the block, you can:

+- set the thumbnail size for these items as large (default), medium, or square.
+- set the attachment title as:
+	- item title (title of the attached item);
+	- media title (title of the specific piece of media you select associated with the item); or
+	- no title.

 Click the *Add Attachment* button to add an item to the block.
 This will open a drawer on the right side of the page to browse and select items.

-![Block for item showcase with one item added](../sites/sitesfiles/sitepg_showcase.png)

 If you have a large number of items to navigate, or multiple items with the same title, you can use the "Filter search" options by clicking the triangle button to the right of its label.